MooersLab/pymolsnips/README.md

 " Turn on filetype detection for plugins filetype plugin on

-" set path to Python3 interpreter that you used when installing vim " let g:python3_host_prog = '/opt/local/bin/python3.7'
+" set path to Python3 interpreter that you used when installing Vim " let g:python3_host_prog = '/opt/local/bin/python3.7'
-" This was the python used to install vim with homebrew. let g:python3_host_prog = '/usr/local/Cellar/python/3.7.5/bin/python3'
+" This was the python used to install Vim with homebrew. let g:python3_host_prog = '/usr/local/Cellar/python/3.7.5/bin/python3'

 " UltiSnips related commands